TheMaryK/Telco_Customer_Churn_EXCEL/README.md

-# Analyzing_Customer_Churn
+# Telecom Churn Analysis

-This analysis effectively identified the primary drivers of customer churn in the telecom dataset.
+The primary objective of this project was to analyze customer churn patterns, identify key factors influencing churn, and provide actionable recommendations to improve retention strategies.